bghuan/oss/intl.en-US/SDK Reference/iOS/Quick start.md

     4. Download the specified object.

-        Use the following code to download the specified object as `NSData`:
+        The following code provides an example on how to download the specified object as `NSData`:

         ```
         OSSGetObjectRequest * request = [OSSGetObjectRequest new];
         request.bucketName = @"<bucketName>";
+        // objectKey is equivalent to objectName and indicates the complete path of the object that you want to download from OSS.
+The path must include the file extension of the object.
+For example, you can set objectKey to abc/efg/123.jpg.
         request.objectKey = @"<objectKey>";
         request.downloadProgress = ^(int64_t bytesWritten, int64_t totalBytesWritten, int64_t totalBytesExpectedToWrite) {
             NSLog(@"%lld, %lld, %lld", bytesWritten, totalBytesWritten, totalBytesExpectedToWrite);